Come Join Us!

 Referee Certification and Recertification Clinics

-You must be USSF-certified in order to referee games for the Blackhawks.
+You must be US Soccer-certified to referee games for the Blackhawks.
 New referee training is typically held from January through April every year.
-One half of the training is done online, and one half is an 8-hour in-person clinic.
-The clinics are held throughout the Twin Cities in the late winter and early spring.
-In 2018, Blackhawks will host a clinic at Blackhawks Soccer Center/Orchard on Saturday, April 14.
+The first part of the training is done online.
+The second part is a 4-hour in-person clinic.
+Some optional on-field sessions are also offered.
+The clinics and on-field sessions are held throughout the Twin Cities in the late winter and early spring.
+In 2020, Blackhawks will host a clinic at the Blackhawk’s home of Orchard Rec Center on Saturday, April 11.

 Bryce Bockin of MAT Assigning is the new referee assignor for Blackhawks home matches.
 MAT uses the Game Officials system to assign referees to Blackhawk games.